sasabosnic/rgz/screencasts.md

 [**Packt**](https://www.packtpub.com/)
 <br>Swift, Python, JavaScript, Java, and many more

-I do not include some good education platforms (like Udemy, Udacity, Treehouse, Coursera, Envato Tuts+, and Codeacademy) because their catalogs are kind of broad.
+See also Udemy, Udacity, Treehouse, Coursera, Envato Tuts+, and Codeacademy.